rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 `@ramstack/alpinegear-dialog` is a **headless dialog directive for Alpine.js** built on top of the native HTML `<dialog>` element.

-It allows you to describe dialog behavior declaratively, without coupling logic to JavaScript code, which makes it especially suitable for **progressive enhancement** and **seamless integration with htmx**.
+It allows you to describe dialog behavior declaratively, without coupling logic to JavaScript code.
+This makes it especially suitable for **progressive enhancement** and **seamless integration with htmx**.

 The plugin provides a small set of composable directives that together form a dialog "component", while leaving markup, layout, and styling entirely up to you.